opensyria/blockchain/SECURITY.md

 **⚠️ IMPORTANT: Do NOT open public issues for security vulnerabilities.**

-If you discover a security vulnerability in the Open Syria blockchain, please report it responsibly by:
+If you discover a security vulnerability in the OpenSyria blockchain, please report it responsibly by:

 ### 1. Email Report (Preferred)